NadCAtarun/banana-catcher/README.md

 ### Introduction

-The goal of this project is to use Deep Reinforcement Learning to train an agent to navigate in a large, square world featuring blue (bad) and yellow (good) collectible bananas.
+The goal of this project is to use Deep Reinforcement Learning to train an agent to navigate a large, square world featuring blue (bad) and yellow (good) collectible bananas.
 The environment the agent deals with was provided by [Udacity](https://www.udacity.com/) as part of the [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)